-Over September and October, we’ve been on an exploration trip, looking for some new tours and short breaks to add to our offerings.
+A few years ago we went on an exploration trip, looking for some new tours and short breaks to add to our offerings and to catch up with friends in the travel business in their own countries and to enjoy their hospitality.
 We’ve travelled Armenia and Georgia, and we’ve found some amazing places, rich with culture and history.

 One of our biggest surprises is Tbilisi.
 As the capital city of Georgia, we thought it would be a great place to journey through.
 It is the perfect short break destination.
 Not too small, not too big, not too complicated.
 But what we found and learned during our time there is invaluable.